 Alacritty vs. Kitty: Best High-Performance Linux Terminal

-• OpenGL -first terminals: Alacritty and Kitty are still the most popular.
+• OpenGL -first terminals: Alacritty and Kitty lead here.

-• Wayland -native lean terminals: Foot is still the gold standard for minimal Wayland setups.
+• Wayland -native lean terminals: Foot is the top minimal pick.

-• Cross-platform terminals: WezTerm and Ghostty aim for high portability and broader UX goals.
+• Cross-platform terminals: WezTerm and Ghostty aim wide.

 Alacritty: The Minimalist Case